carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/kubernetes-debugging-workflow-and-techniques.md

 ```

 Take note of the command specifier `-- sh`.
 The example changes the start
-command to call the shell on the copied container.
+command to call the shell on the `copied container`.
 This may need to be replaced
 with an appropriate start command that enables debugging of the pod.

 #### The Target Container Needs to Utilize a Different Container Image